lordmulder/MemoryChecker/README.md

 - **`--debug`**:
   Enable additional diagnostic output.
 You can use a tool like [DbgView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) to retrieve the debug output.

+- **`--monochrome`**:
+  Disable colored console output.
+It is implicitly disabled when redirecting to a file or pipe.

 Exit Code
 ---------